HeadlessTech/country-currency-utils/README.md

 ```

 **Note**
-You will notice that we are having to run a promise to get CurrencyData and then round/format/display monetory amount.
+You will notice that we are having to run a promise to get CurrencyData and then round/format/display monetary amount.
 When handling many countries and currencies, it is better to fetch data and then use it, rather that keeping a list of countries and currencies as data or as constant in code base.
 This keeps codebase light.
 However if you are handling single currency or just a few currencies.
 You can keep a list of currencies data and use it directly in function in stead of fetching through an async call.

 **getFormattedAmount**